fmira21/ton-node-docker/README.md

 To bootstrap and run the node, you have to install **Docker and Docker Compose** on your host.

-As per my experience, following hardware requirements are applicable for both Testnet and Mainnet full nodes:

-- 8-core CPU / vCPU's
-- 64 Gb RAM
-- <= 10 Gbps network bandwith
-- Static IP to advertise the node

-For further details, refer to the [official requirements](https://docs.ton.org/participate/run-nodes/full-node#:~:text=Hardware%20requirements%E2%80%8B&text=You%20need%20a%20machine%20with,a%20TON%20Blockchain%20Full%20Node.).
+For node system requirements, refer to the [official requirements](https://docs.ton.org/participate/run-nodes/full-node#:~:text=Hardware%20requirements%E2%80%8B&text=You%20need%20a%20machine%20with,a%20TON%20Blockchain%20Full%20Node.).

 For MacOS, install `gnu-sed` to run the bootstrap script adequately: